Workshop hosted by ACM Creativity and Cognition 2025 conference, Monday, June 23rd, 2025, (Online)

 Speculative design evaluating the future of the above topics

 Other related topics are welcome, and interdisciplinary contributions are highly encouraged.
 In addition to a presentation at the workshop, authors of all accepted submissions will be strongly encouraged to demonstrate their novel techniques in a video which will be shared with the workshop participants and on our workshop website.
+Additionally, creators are encouraged to submit their AI generated films for screening at the workshop as alternative submissions for participation.

-Encourage innovative approaches and solutions to challenges in integrating AI and XR with artistic practices and techniques.
+Encourage innovative approaches and solutions to challenges in integrating AI and XR with artistic practices and techniques

 Keynote: TBD